 When development for either a live-action film or TV series began when the first book came out in 1997, Dav Pilkey wanted Chris Farley to play Captain Underpants.
 However, Farley tragically passed away, and the project was shelved.

-In the first book, one of the pranks that George and Harold pull is having the PA system in the school playing "Weird Al" for six hours.
-The film's theme song is sung by none other than "Weird Al."
+In the first book one of the pranks that George and Harold pull is having the PA system in the school playing "Weird Al" for six hours.
+The film's theme song is sung by 'Weird Al' Yankovic.

 This is the sixth Dreamworks movie to be adapted from a children's book, the first five being Shrek (2001), How to Train Your Dragon (2010), Rise of the Guardians (2012), Home (2015), and The Boss Baby (2017).

-Unlike all of the previous DWA films, which were animated in-house in Los Angeles, this is the first DWA film to be outsourced.
-Instead, the animation was done in a lower budget in Montreal.
+Unlike all of the previous DWA films, which were animated in-house in Los Angeles, this is the first to be outsourced; it was done at a lower-budget company in Montreal, Canada.

 This will be Nick Kroll's third animated movie since Sausage Party (2016) and Sing (2016).